SC-Networks/evalanche-soap-api-connector/docs/form.md

 ): ResourceInformation
 ```

-Updates the template of a form
+Update the template of a form

 ```